macchina-io/macchina.io/README.md

 ![macchina.io][logo]

-*macchina.io Edge Device SDK is a powerful application software platform for IoT devices.*
+*macchina.io EDGE is a powerful application software platform for IoT devices.*

 With macchina.io you can rapidly build and deploy device applications that communicate with devices, sensors, actuators, cloud services, and humans.